zlahham/CV/README.md

 - Learned how to work under pressure
 - Catered to the different level of student understanding
-- Learned a lot more about HTML and CSS through answering all the student's questions
+- Learned a lot more about Ruby, HTML & CSS through answering all the student's questions

 #### Entrepreneurship